-Personalize Your Learning Path to Match Your Nonprofit Career Goals
+Match Your Learning Path to Your Career Goals

-Our online Master of Public Administration and Policy (MPAP) courses are designed to be directly relevant to a successful career in public service—whether in government, the nonprofit sector.
-By integrating course material developed by our renowned faculty with the real-world expertise from our practitioner faculty, you'll gain valuable insights that you can apply immediately to your work at the local, state, federal, and international level.
+Our online Master of Public Administration and Policy (MPAP) courses are designed to be directly relevant to a successful career in public service—whether in government, the nonprofit sector, or the private sector.
+By integrating course material developed by our renowned faculty with the real-world applications and expertise from our practitioner instructors, you'll gain valuable insights that you can apply immediately to your work at the local, state, federal, and international level.

-You'll explore the unique operational, financial, and political aspects of nonprofit management through our online MPAP courses, including:
+You'll explore the operational, financial, and political aspects of policy-making, public administration, and nonprofit management, including: